r3e-network/neo-indexer/docs/indexer-deep-analysis/05-upload-pipeline-and-backpressure.md

 - decides what to upload based on:
   - plugin config (`BlockStateIndexer.json`)
   - environment recorder config (`StateRecorderSettings`)
-  - minimum transaction count threshold for trace uploads (`MinTransactionCount`)
+  - minimum transaction count threshold for trace uploads (`MinTransactionCount`) (tx results are still uploaded)

 Uploads are queued rather than executed inline with block persistence.